Downtown Palo Alto

 Quick Bites:

 Izzy’s Brooklyn Bagels: A kosher establishment with 30 different varieties of delicious bagels and LOTS of great food.
 Supervised by the Vaad Hakashrus of Northern California.
 Hours are Monday - Friday: 7 AM - 3 PM.
 Weekends: 7 AM - 3 PM.
 Holidays: 7 AM - 1 PM.
-Location: 477 California Avenue, Palo Alto, CA 94306.
+Location: 477 California Avenue.

 Joanie’s Cafe: Great when you want straightforward brunch comfort—especially on a weekend morning when downtown is already lively.
-Location: 405 California Avenue, Palo Alto, CA 94306.
+Location: 405 California Avenue

 South Palo Alto generally refers to the part of the city south of Oregon Expressway (Page Mill Road): quiet residential streets, creekside parks, and the kind of calm that feels like a deep breath.
 Here, modernism isn’t in a museum.
 It’s on the street, baked into the everyday rhythm of the neighborhood.